jaracoll/SmashingSingleStatusSprintInformation/README.md

 </li>
 ```

-Check the configuration section to know the id you should use.
+Check the 'Settings' section to know the id you should use.

 ## Settings